 • Science Saturday: Detecting COVID-19 viruses directly from human proteins using mass spectrometry

-Mayo Clinic Laboratories for convalescent plasma research
+By Mayo Clinic Laboratories

 In a newly published study, a team from Mayo Clinic’s Advanced Diagnostics Laboratory has developed a mass spectrometry-based assay that’s able to detect COVID-19 (SARS-CoV-2) pathogens from human proteins with, remarkably, 98% sensitivity and 100% specificity.
 This is the first assay of its kind that can detect viral antigens “directly from clinical specimens” such as nasopharyngeal swabs.
 Mass spectrometry is a sensitive technique used to detect, identify, and quantitate molecules present in a sample.